yan-zhong-geo/RIC-Flow-Path-Tools-v1.0/README.md

 | Trajectory_50m.tif | Raster | Flow path extent for 50 m thickness |
 | Trajectory_80m.tif | Raster | Flow path extent for 80 m thickness |

-> **Note:** Demo data are provided in the tools package for model demonstration and validation purposes.
+> **Note:** Demo data, together with the corresponding expected output, are provided in the tools package for model demonstration and validation purposes.
 > **Expected run time:** ~40 seconds on a standard desktop computer.

 ---